As part of the Aquifer Sciences Initiative, 44 Integrated Illness Scripts are in the final stages of development.

 The Aquifer Sciences Leadership Team and other contributors have presented on Integrated Illness Scripts at national meetings around the country.
 View a list of our 2019 presentations.

-In 2020, we will be presenting at the following national educators organization conferences:
+In 2020, we were scheduled to present at the following national educators organization conferences:

 - Society of Teachers of Family Medicine: January 30 – February 2